-The District has two governmental funds and both are considered to be major funds.

-General Fund - To account for resources not required to be accounted for in another fund, customer service revenues, operating costs and general expenditures.

-Debt Service Fund - To account for ad valorem taxes and financial resources restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.
+The District has three governmental funds and each are considered to be major funds.
+The General Fund is used to account for resources not required to be accounted for in another fund, customer service revenues, operating costs and general expenditures.
+The Debt Service Fund is used to account for ad valorem taxes and financial resources restricted, committed or assigned for servicing bond debt and the cost of assessing and collecting taxes.
+The Capital Projects Fund is used to account for financial resources restricted, committed or assigned for acquisition or construction of facilities and related costs.